Jesse-Redford/SQuID/README.md

 ---

 SQuID aims to provide an exploratory data analysis and Auto ML framework for surface metrology applications.
-The SQuID interface provides a systematic and interpretable approach for developing automated systems for classifying surfaces defects.
+The SQuID interface provides a systematic and interpretable approach for developing automated systems for classifying surfaces textures and defects.

 Try out the beta version at the link below.